Community Management Tidbits – Going From a Collection of Users to a True Community

 The Benefits of the Off-Topic Section

 Don’t be shocked if your off-topic section becomes a large one.
 And recognize that you and your Moderating staff (if you have one) may need to make on message topics in order to continue creating germane content.
-But your community will be talking and the site will be a lively one.
+But your true community will be talking and the site will be a lively one.
 It’s a party that’s going nonstop, your users will stick around and from this you can build a marketing database — one of the standard corporate aims behind creating a community in the first place.

 So when your users start talking about life events, such as births, school, divorce, moving, jobs, marriage, children and, yes, deaths, it matters.
 And when they start supporting each other through each of these phases, it marks a bright line distinction between a haphazard agglomeration of users and a true team of like-minded individuals.

-Finally, that team, that family, that army, is what being in a community is really all about.
+Finally, that team, that family, that army, is what being in a true community is really all about.